encryptid/this.flagFreezeTag/README.md

 console.log(sandwich.info()); //'sandwich' object
 ```

-... you get the value of `this`, in this case, a sandwich worth of a king.
+... you get the value of `this`, in this case, a sandwich worthy of a king!

 This is `this` in a nutshell.